Zeutschler/tinyolap/doc/source/samples.rst

 real-time flight data from the great `OpenSky online network <https://opensky-network.org>`_.

 The data model show cases how you can update the structure and content of database in more or less real time.
-Although the aquisition of the flight data will need some seconds, the update and import of the data model only takes a few milliseconds.
+Although the request for flight data will need some time (sometimes seconds), the actual update and import of the data model only takes a few milliseconds.

-The demo runs in an endless loop for 10 minutes with 5 second wait time between calls.
-So, you need to kill the stop/process when your getting bored...

 -----------------
-4. Tutor Database
+5. Tutor Database
 -----------------

 **Usage:** Open and/or start the script *...tinyolap/samples/tutor.py*